 DOGS MUST NOT BE LEFT IN CARS.

-Hook-up will need to be purchased separately, and all bookers are currently being contacted.
+Hook-up will need to be purchased separately, and all bookers were contacted.

 If you’re yet to purchase your camping ticket, hook up is available as an add on, please select this when booking your Camping package.

 Camping has now all sold out.

 Camping dates and timings will be announced when tickets to the 2022 event go on sale.

 The camping order will need to be on one order to guarantee placement together however will we do our best to accommodate specific requests.

 The shopping village at Blenheim will have a extensive variety of outlets, click here for more information.